 Today’s technology is an enabler in integrating loyalty into your business.
 Your website serves as your foundation for creating great online experiences.
 Mobile advertising generates new leads.
 Email marketing can be used to educate prospects and keep your business top-of-mind with customers.
 Digital loyalty programs provides analytics that help you understand your customer, offer the right incentives and keep track of their rewards.

 Nurturing customer loyalty is never done.
 It’s important to have key indicators on customer satisfaction and continually seek feedback from customers.
 Customer complaints and suggestions are not problems but opportunities to improve the customer experience.
 Proactively addressing customer issues often creates an even more loyal customer!
+Your company may want to introduce a customer feedback tool to effectively manage any feeback that you receive in regards to your product.
+This can help you to keep in constant contact with customers and will also help you gain a better understanding of what they would like to see to guarantee customer loyalty.

 Nurturing customer loyalty is about trust, engagement and competency.
 When you do this with excellence, you will be rewarded with raving fans and a great business that you love.